Denis Ristov

-Denis Ristov (Дeниc Pиcтoв; born 24 June 1990) is a Serbian football midfielder, playing for FK Sileks.
+Denis Ristov (Дeниc Pиcтoв; born 24 June 1990) is a Serbian football midfielder, playing for Radnički Pirot.

 Club career

 Early career

 Born in Pirot, Ristov started playing football with local club Radnički at the age of 8.
 He joined the first team of Radnički Pirot when he was 17, and made his debut in the last fixture of the 2007–08 Serbian First League season.
 Later, after club relegated in the Serbian League East, Ristov was sold to Partizan at the beginning of 2009, where he spent 6 months until the end of his youth career and scored 14 goals on 15 matches for youth team.
 Later he moved to Teleoptik, but he spent mostly time as a loaned player with Balkanski and Radnički Pirot between 2009 and 2010 period.

 Donji Srem

 Ristov joined Donji Srem at the beginning of 2011.
 After winning 2010–11 Serbian League Vojvodina, he was also one of the most standard players in squad during the 2011–12 Serbian First League with 2 goals on 26 league matches and 1 cup match.
 After Donji Srem promoted in the Serbian SuperLiga, Ristov made just 4 league caps, including historical win against his ex-club Partizan in which he played last 5 minutes of the match, and 1 cup appearance during the 2012–13 season.